-General Manager Bachelor of Commerce, CA, F Fin Shareholding: 226,847 shares
+General Manager Bachelor of Commerce, CA, F Fin Shareholding: 260,148 shares

-Garth has 22 years of investment and corporate advisory experience gained from his past employment with Ernst & Young, Arthur Andersen, Coyne Capital and Hindal Corporate.
+Garth has 23 years of investment and corporate advisory experience gained from his past employment with Ernst & Young, Arthur Andersen, Coyne Capital and Hindal Corporate.

-Garth is a Fellow of the Financial Services Institute of Australia and of the Institute of Chartered Accountants in Australia.
+Garth is a Fellow of the Financial Services Institute of Australia and of Chartered Accountants Australia and New Zealand.